honeycombio/refinery/config.md

 ### `TraceLocalityMode`

-TraceLocalityMode controls how Refinery handles spans that belongs to the same trace in a clustered environment.
+TraceLocalityMode controls how Refinery handles spans that belong to the same trace in a clustered environment.

 When `concentrated`, Refinery will route all spans that belong to the same trace to a single peer.
 This is the default behavior ("Trace Locality") and the way Refinery has worked in the past.